Your working capital is the cash you have on hand to cover daily operating expenses and is calculated by subtracting what you owe from what you own.

 Who would benefit from a working capital loan?

-For example, many ecommerce businesses often make the majority of their sales in the holiday season.
-To help prepare, some ecommerce businesses will apply for a working capital loan in hopes to secure inventory and cover the operating costs needed to get through both on and off season.
+For example, there are many ecommerce businesses that sell the most during the holiday season.
+To help prepare for this period, many apply for working capital loans to secure inventory and cover the operating costs needed to get through the off-season.

-Lenders provide capital that you repay over a set period of time with agreed upon equal payments.
+Lenders provide capital that you repay over a set period of time with regular payments.
 This is a popular option due to its straightforward repayment process.
+You always know what you owe, and when you owe it.

 Business lines of credit

-You can sell your unpaid invoices to a factoring company who will give you an upfront fee and collect payments as customers pay their invoices.
+You can sell your unpaid invoices to a factoring company who will give you capital upfront and collect payments as customers pay their invoices.
+Read more about invoice factoring in our article on ecommerce funding types.

 How to get a working capital loan